![]() |

 4) "Agent", for the purposes of this Section, shall mean a participant's or annuitant's agent expressly authorized to change beneficiaries pursuant to an effective power of attorney or guardianship.

 b) Original Signature and Supporting Documentation.
-A beneficiary designation shall be deemed valid only if the beneficiary designation received contains an original signature of the member or an agent.
-Beneficiary designations containing a copy of the member's or agent's signature, whether electronic or photographic, shall be invalid.
+A beneficiary designation shall be deemed valid only if the beneficiary designation received contains a valid original or electronic signature of the member or an agent.
+An electronic signature is valid under this Section only if executed through an electronic signing process approved by SURS.
+No electronic signature is valid if a notarized signature is required under the Code or this Part.
 A copy of the power of attorney or a certified copy of the guardianship order expressly authorizing the change of beneficiaries must accompany a beneficiary designation executed by an agent.
+No beneficiary designation that designates the attorney-in-fact or a guardian as the beneficiary shall be deemed valid unless the terms of the power of attorney or guardianship order, respectively, authorizes the attorney-in-fact or guardian to make gifts of the member's property to himself or herself.

 c) Disputed Designations.
 If a dispute arises in the interpretation of the last written designation or, in the opinion of SURS, the designation is ambiguous, then the contesting beneficiaries shall seek a court determination as to the designation's interpretation.
 If no beneficiary brings a court action within a reasonable time, depending on factors including, but not limited to, delays in obtaining paperwork and the extent to which the parties have attempted to resolve the dispute, SURS may seek a court determination.